codlark/cls-docs/docs/Export-Section.md

  - `name: NAME` - the name to save the image as.
 If no file extension is present the extension `.png` will be added.
 Default value is `[]` which gives the image the same name as the layout file.
  - `size: WIDTH, HEIGHT` - size, in cards, of the generated image. `WIDTH` must be between 2-10 inclusive and `HEIGHT` must be between 2-7 inclusive.
 Default is `5, 7`; a `WIDTH` of `5` is the max a US poker sized card at 300 dpi can have and keep under the 4096 pixel limit.

-If there are more cards than can fit in a single generated image, brikWork will generate multiple images with a number prepended to the front, eg `1cards.png` and `2cards.png`.
+If there are more cards than can fit in a single generated image, brikWork will generate multiple images with a number appended to the front, eg `1cards.png` and `2cards.png`.